Living in Tennessee: Nashville Growth, Low Taxes & Southern Lifestyle

 Education & Healthcare

-Tennessee has growing educational institutions and strong healthcare systems, especially in Nashville.
+Tennessee has growing universities and strong healthcare systems, especially in larger metro areas like Nashville.

 Pros and Cons of Living in Tennessee